 So, when all required information is in place, we can start analyzing the hazards and come to phase 3

-We have an extensive toolbox at your disposal performing risk assessments based on many methodologies.
+Our engineering specialists have an extensive toolbox at your disposal performing risk assessments based on many methodologies.
 What methodology fits best?
-We are looking forward to discussing this with you.
+Our people look forward to discussing this with you.

-Our aim is to assess and maintain the basis of Process Safety in your plants through cyclic risk reviews.
+We aim to assess and maintain the basis of Process Safety in your plants through cyclic risk reviews.
 We may also offer services in a host of support assessment listed below as part of your legal studies.

 To give an idea of what we can do; in the past, our employees have successfully worked with methodologies starting with a ‘what if’ analysis up to more sophisticated methodologies such as: